algosup/2023-2024-project-4-sportshield-team-7/management/project_charter.md

   - [Deliverables](#deliverables)

 ## Overview
-We are charged to enhance an already existing code given by Coris Innovation.
-Our main objective is to improve the battery lifespan of this anti-theft device
+This SportShield project aims to enhance the anti-theft device capabilities given by Coris Innovation.
+It focuses on extending the battery longevity, integrating NFC, optimizing the alarm responsiveness and upgrading security measures.
+This project aims to raise the device's efficiency, with a rigorous optimization of the software, an exhaustive testing procedure and comprehensive and understandable documentation.
 ## Scope

 ## Team Members
 |       |      |      |
 |-------|------|------|